vijayarangan-s/code-challenge/README.md

 Question 6: How can you verify the action has been dispatched?

 ## Task 6:
-Question 7: explain the use of `useEffect` hook in React Question 8: What is A High Order Component?
+### Question 7: explain the use of `useEffect` hook in React<br>
+### Answer:
+> The useEffect hook in React is used to perform side effects in functional components.
+It runs after the component renders and can be used for tasks like data fetching, subscriptions, or manually modifying the DOM.

+### Question 8: What is A High Order Component?<br>
+### Answer:
+> A Higher Order Component is a function that takes a component and returns a new component with additional functionality or props.
+It’s used for code reuse and logic abstraction without modifying the original component directly.

-Question 9: What use cases would a HOC be usefull?
+### Question 9: What use cases would a HOC be usefull?<br>
+### Answer:
+> **Code Reusability:** When multiple components need the same functionality (e.g., authentication, logging, data fetching).
+> **Cross-Cutting Concerns:** When you need to add logic like error handling or lifecycle methods to multiple components.

-Question 10: What does it indicate when a component is prefixed with `use` and `with` Question 11: What is a Generic type in typescript?
+### Question 10: What does it indicate when a component is prefixed with `use` and `with`
+### Answer:
+> **use Prefix:** In React, when a component or function is prefixed with use, it indicates a custom hook.
+Custom hooks are functions that encapsulate stateful logic and side effects to be reused across components.
+They follow the hook naming  convention, which starts with use.<br>
+**with Prefix:** When a component is prefixed with with, it usually indicates a Higher-Order Component (HOC).
+An HOC is a function that takes a component and returns a new component with additional props or functionality, without modifying the original component directly.

+### Question 11: What is a Generic type in typescript?
+### Answer:
+> A Generic type allows you to define a function, class, or interface that works with any data type.
+It provides type safety without restricting the specific type, making code more reusable.

-Question 12: Whats the difference between a controlled and uncontrolled input in React?
+### Question 12: Whats the difference between a controlled and uncontrolled input in React?
+### Answer:
+> **Controlled Input:** The form element’s value is managed by React state (value prop)<br>
+**Uncontrolled Input:** The form element’s value is managed by the DOM, not React state.
+You use refs to access the value.